-- The goal is to be the first player to reach 100. - On your turn, roll the two dice and calculate what they add up to.
+- The goal is to be the first player to reach 100. - On your turn, roll the dice and determine the sum.
 You can either stop and record that sum or continue rolling and add the new sums together. - Roll the pair of dice as many times as you choose.
 Again, when you decide to stop, record the current total for your score (and add it to your previous score).

 But beware!
-If you roll a 1 on exactly one die, your turn ends and 0 is your recorded score for that turn.
+If you roll a '1' on exactly one die, your turn ends and 0 is your recorded score for that turn.
 And, if you roll double 1's, your turn ends and your entire score is set back to 0.

+Materials

-Materials: Two dice
+Two dice